 If an unmounted aspheric lens is being used to collimate the light from a point source or laser diode, the side with the greater radius of curvature (i.e., the flatter surface) should face the point source or laser diode.
 To collimate light using one of our mounted aspheric lenses, orient the housing so that the externally threaded end of the mount faces the source.

 The damage threshold for these lenses is determined by the antireflective (AR) coating.
 As a guideline these coatings can withstand 100 W/cm2 CW input power or 0.1 J/cm2 with 10 ns pulse energy at 1064 nm.
 Molded glass aspheres are manufactured from a variety of optical glasses to yield the indicated performance.
 The molding process will cause the properties of the glass (e.g., Abbe number) to deviate slightly from those given by glass manufacturers.
-Specific material properties for each lens can be found by clicking on the Glass link in the tables below.
+Specific material properties for each lens can be found by clicking on the Info Icon in the tables below and selecting the Glass tab.

 Choosing a Lens